Graduate Courses

 Instructor: Balafrej, L.

-Course Description: Seminar, three hours.
-Focused studies of various theoretical and critical traditions within architectural history, concentrating on particular issues, authors, or methodologies either within or across historical, geographic, and cultural areas.
+Seminar, three hours.
+Monuments or theoretical problems related to Islamic culture and artistic production.
 May be repeated for credit with consent of adviser.
 S/U or letter grading.

 Seminar: Sem 1